Need help finding your job? Tell us more about you here and we will help you match with the right opportunities!

 If you fall into one of those exceptions below, USponsorMe cannot help you.
 For the four first exceptions, you do not need any visa sponsorship; we recommend you use general job boards such as Indeed, ZipRecruiter, or LinkedIn.
 For the other exceptions: you might be able to get a work visa or work authorization without any job offer from a U.S.-based employer.
 In that case, we recommend you contact a lawyer in immigration law.

 As a foreigner who needs a visa sponsorship, you are eligible for a limited occupation category.
 The job(s) you must target should be in the vertical/industry of your expertise.
 You can prove your expertise with a degree, and/or several years of experience.
+The nature of the degree and number of years of experience will also depend on the visa you may prequalify for.
+Here is a list of visas.
+Click on each visa to see the requirements.
+Or tell us more about you, and it will automatically calculate your eligible visas for free.

 By enrolling in our premium subscription, we will manually verify your eligibility and will confirm the job category you may qualify for.
 If we find out you do not qualify for any job categories USponsorMe can help you with, we will cancel your subscription and fully refund you.
 If you prefer, you can order the manual verification separately before enrolling.